LuCaMo/R-Testing/README.md

       View Publick key --> Copy
   2. On GitHub
-      Account Settings -> SSH Aand GPG keys -> "New SSH key" Name -> optional name
-      XXXX -> Paste the key from step 1
+      Account Settings -> SSH Aand GPG keys -> "New SSH key" Title -> optional name (from the program to be liked) Key -> Paste the key from step 1
-      Update profile -> confirm the addition of the RSA key with the GitHub Pasword.
+      Add SSH key -> confirm the addition of the RSA key with the GitHub Pasword.